The U.S. Navy tanker Neosho had been attacked by Japanese dive-bombers on

 crew was rescued by the Henley.

-For his valor, Peterson was
+For his valor, he was

 posthumously awarded the Congressional Medal of Honor.

-left: The destroyer U.S.S.
+Above left: The destroyer U.S.S.
 Helm searched the

 Coral Sea for several days, looking for survivors from the Neosho.